Arch Coal was formed in July 1997 through the merger of

 marketers for the global steel and power generation industries.
 In

-on five continents.
-The company is listed on the New York Stock
+customers.
+The company is listed on the New York Stock Exchange

-Exchange (NYSE: ACI) and maintains its corporate headquarters in St.
+(NYSE: ACI) and maintains its corporate headquarters in St. Louis,